Skip to main content

 • The value must be a unique identifier from your identity provider (IdP).

-Tip: We'll give you an ACS URL for your SAML setup once we receive your issuer URL and X.509 certificate.
+Tip: Once we receive your issuer URL and X. 509 certificate, we'll give you an ACS URL for your SAML setup.
 If you need a temporary URL to create your SAML 2.0 application, use https://www.placholder.com.

 Note: SAML SSO is configured using a service provider (SP)-initiated setup for better security and compatibility with our features.
 If you have questions, ask our support team.